|

 Listening to music/podcast/audiobook

-Listening to music/podcasts/audiobook in English can be a fun way to pass the time and learn at the same time.
+Listening to music/podcasts/audiobooks in English can be a fun way to pass the time and learn at the same time.

 If you have your laptop/tablet, you can easily watch a movie or TV show while you’re waiting for the plane.

-Again, I would recommend having options that don’t involve the Internet as a lot of airports offer weak free Wi-Fi.
+Again, I would recommend having options that don’t involve the Internet, as many airports offer weak free Wi-Fi.

 That makes it impossible to load a whole movie unless you pay for faster Internet.

-This will be a really good time to catch up on the shows you like and learn English.
+This will be an excellent opportunity to catch up on your favorite shows and improve your English skills.
 Before you know it, you will be on your plane!

 Do some work